Accounting Conservation Framework

 4. Greek Identities: Mathematical Proofs

 Having established that accounting obeys the universal continuity framework (1.1), we now derive standard financial identities as theorems from first principles.
-Each identity will be stated formally, proven step-by-step, and interpreted in conservation language.
+This section presents two complementary types of results: (a) algebraic identities that follow directly from the balance sheet equation, serving as powerful data quality diagnostics, and (b) dynamic theorems that invoke the continuity equation to derive time-evolution formulas.
+Each result will be stated formally, proven step-by-step, and interpreted in conservation language.
 These are not empirical observations—they are mathematical necessities following from conservation.

 4.1 The Leverage Identity